staticsafe/centarra-cli/README.md

 sudo pip install requests
 ```

-We'll make this optional at some point
+We'll make this optional at some point.

+You're also going to need to rename `config.sample.json` to `config.json` before running the program, in order to provide the CLI with the information it needs to work properly.

 ### Usage